Kobazaaa/Kobazaaa/README.md

 ## Who am I?
 - My name is Kobe
 - My pronouns are he/him and they/them
-- I'm a first-year Game Development student at Howest, Digital Arts & Entertainment
+- I'm a second-year Game Development student at Howest, Digital Arts & Entertainment

 <!--
 **Kobazaaa/Kobazaaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.